shakespete/react/React Notes.md

 An empty dependency array causes the effect to only be invoked once after the initial render.
 Since there are no dependencies in the array, the effect is invoked for the initial render.
 No dependencies means no changes, so the effect will never be invoked again.
 Effects that are only invoked on the first render are extremely useful for initialization.
 If you return a function from the effect, the function will be invoked when the component is removed from the tree.

 <h3>memo</h3>
 The memo function can be used to create a component that will only render when its properties change.
 The second argument sent to the memo function is a predicate.
 A predicate is a function that only returns true or false.
+The predicate receives the previous properties and the next properties.
+React.memo is only for function components.

 <h3>useMemo</h3>
 <p>The useMemo Hook takes a result of a function and memoizes it.
 This means that it will not be recomputed every time.
 This Hook can be used for performance optimizations.
 In a memoized function, the result of a function call is saved and cached.
 Then when the function is called again with the same inputs, the cached value is returned.</p>